Chuka, Kenya: Politics

-In 2013 the residents shifted to Jubilee party headed by Kenyatta and Ruto.
+In 2013 the residents shifted to the Jubilee party headed by Kenyatta and Ruto.

 Academics

 Colleges have recently blossomed in Chuka and its vicinity with Chuka University being the major new development, headed by Prof. Njoka.
 While holders of PhD degree were few or none 2 decades ago, in the last 10 years Chuka has had a major development in terms of PhD holders with notable figures such as Prof Micheni J. Ntiba.
-Notably some are serving as Heads of Government Institutions, VCs, PS's and University Principals among others.
+Notably, some are serving as Heads of Government Institutions, VCs, PSs and University Principals among others.